-Marie Louise Elisabeth Vigée-Le Brun was born in Paris in 1755, the daughter of a portrait painter who worked in pastels.
-As a young girl attending a local convent school, she spent much of her time drawing in the margins of her books.
+Élisabeth Louise Vigée Le Brun was born in Paris in 1755, the daughter of a portrait painter who worked in pastels.
+As a student at a local convent school, she spent much of her time drawing in the margins of her books.
 By age 15 she was earning enough money from her art to support herself, her widowed mother, and her younger brother.
 She soon became a successful portraitist of the Parisian aristocracy.

-As a woman, Vigée-Le Brun had to overcome many obstacles to establish herself as a portraitist.
+As a woman portraitist, Vigée Le Brun had to overcome many obstacles to establish herself.
 Women did not have access to the same educational and professional opportunities as men did at this time.
 In most cases, they were denied membership in the academies of Paris and Rome, the major centers of art education during the 1700s.
 Further, they were barred from the study of the nude figure, which was the basis of an artist's training.

-Vigée-Le Brun was largely self-taught, and her early success was due to her own ambition and hard work, but as daughter of an artist, she had opportunities and experiences during her formative years that most women did not have.
+Vigée Le Brun was largely self-taught, and her early success was due to her own ambition and hard work.